PEDAGOGY AND AUTO-PEDAGOGY

 This is the whole idea of education, teaching and pedagogy: what took centuries to discover by natural evolution can be explained and learned in an infinitely shorter time span, but what is most important here is that, for most subjects, it makes more sense when we learn things in the same order in which they were discovered.
 As babies, we learn first to crawl, then to stand, then to walk, then to run.
 Only when we have this base comfortably assured can we then begin to dance, play sports and do gymnastics.
 Absolutely the same principle applies to learning languages: we start simple and gradually add complexity.

 In other words, the best way to learn almost all aspects of musical and instrumental technique is by taking the same path that music and cello playing have followed in their gradual evolution over the last four centuries.
 Starting with the simple and working towards the more complex can be achieved almost automatically by simply following this chronological development.
-The heaving emotions and complex musical language of music of the Romantic Period don’t help us to establish a healthy peaceful relaxed comfortable technique.
-Surfing is loads of fun once you know how to swim well, but trying to learn to play the cello using musical material from the Romantic Period is often the equivalent of trying to learn to surf in a wild stormy ocean with huge waves.
-In contrast to this, if we start with music of the Baroque and Early Classical periods, and then gradually progress to the Romantic and Modern Periods, our technique – and our musical/emotional development – can gradually evolve in a healthy, natural progression.
+The heaving emotions and complex musical language of music of the Romantic Period do not help us to establish a healthy peaceful relaxed comfortable technique.
+Surfing is loads of fun once you know how to swim well, but trying to learn to play the cello using musical material from the Romantic Period is often the equivalent of being put on a surfboard in a wild stormy ocean before we even know how to swim properly.
+In contrast to this, if we start with music of the Baroque and Early Classical periods, and then gradually progress to the Romantic and Modern Periods, our technique, musical/emotional development, and our confidence – can gradually evolve in a healthy, natural progression.

 LEARNING WITHOUT INSTRUMENT OR TEACHER

 In this age of technology and automation, our “Holy Grail” (object of worship) is often “the perfectly functioning machine”.
 Good pedagogy however should never underestimate the importance of pleasure, fun, imagination, humanity, creativity and cooperation.
-These are the really essential ingredients of music, art and a happy life ………. but are often overlooked by engineers and economists.
+These are the really essential ingredients of music, art, and a happy life ………. but are often overlooked by engineers, economists, ambitious teachers and ambitious parents.